AJ Ferrari: Criminal charges

-On July 5, 2022, a woman filed for an emergency protective order against Ferrari, alleging he sexually assaulted her on July 2 in her home.
-On July 14, Oklahoma State University confirmed Ferrari had left their wrestling team.
+On July 5, 2022, a woman filed for an emergency protective order against Ferrari, alleging he sexually assaulted her three days earlier in her home.
+On July 14, Oklahoma State confirmed Ferrari had left its wrestling team.
 An hour later, the Stillwater Police Department announced Ferrari was under investigation for sexual assault.
 On August 3, 2022, Ferrari was charged with felony sexual battery in Payne County District Court.
 The case was dismissed on October 6, 2023, in Payne County District Court.

+On January 10, 2026, Ferrari was booked in Lancaster County Jail in Nebraska on an "outstanding arrest warrant" which allegedly included him evading arrest in Texas in October 2025.
+On January 14, 2026, these charges, which also involved an attempt to extradite Ferrari to Texas, were dismissed with prejudice.

+On June 27, 2026, Ferrari was booked for driving 110 miles per hour in a 55-mile per hour zone and evading arrest by fleeing on foot.
+He was later released on bond.

+On July 7, 2026, Ferrari was arrested on multiple felony counts.
+It was alleged that he had strangled a pregnant woman.
+On July 8, a local judge set a bond of $200,000 upon his arraignment.